-We have been in compliance with the covenants under the Loan Notes due 2018, the Loan Notes due 2021 and the Senior Facilities Agreement throughout all of the quarterly measurement dates from and including September 30, 2011, to December 31, 2015.
+We have been in compliance with the covenants under the Loan Notes and the Senior Facilities Agreement throughout all of the quarterly measurement dates from and including September 30, 2011, to December 31, 2016.

-Our total interest expense was \$7.4 million in 2015, compared to \$6.6 million in 2014.
-We expect to invest in the range of \$20 million to \$25 million in capital expenditures in 2016.
-We have also been funding the rising costs of retirement benefits and some historical environmental remediation requirements.
+Our total interest expense was \$6.8 million in 2016, compared to \$7.4 million in 2015.
+We expect to invest in the range of \$20 million to \$22 million in capital expenditures in 2017.
+We have also been funding the costs of retirement benefits and some historical environmental remediation requirements.